ARM-software/psa-api/doc/crypto-driver/body/driver-interface.rst

 Transparent cooked key derivation
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Key derivation is said to be *raw* for some key types, where the key material of a derived (8\ *n*)-bit key consists of the next *n* bytes of output from the key derivation, and *cooked* otherwise.
-When deriving a raw key, the core only calls the driver's ``"output_bytes"`` entry point, except when deriving a key entirely inside a secure element as described in `Key derivation driver outputs`_.
+When deriving a raw key, the core only calls the driver's ``"output_bytes"`` entry point, except when deriving a key entirely inside a secure element as described in :secref:`key-derivation-driver-outputs`.
 When deriving a cooked key, the core calls a transparent driver's ``"derive_key"`` entry point if available.

-A capability for cooked key derivation contains the following properties (this is not a subset of `the usual entry point properties <capability-syntax_>`_):
+A capability for cooked key derivation contains the following properties (this is not a subset of `the usual entry point properties <capability-syntax>`):

 *   ``"entry_points"`` (mandatory, list of strings).
 Must be ``["derive_key"]``.
 *   ``"derived_types"`` (mandatory, list of strings).
-Each element is a `key type specification <key-type-specifications_>`_.
+Each element is a `key type specification <key-type-specifications>`.
 This capability only applies when deriving a key of the specified type.
 *   ``"derived_sizes"`` (optional, list of integers).
 Each element is a size for the derived key, in bits.
 This capability only applies when deriving a key of the specified sizes.
 If absent, this capability applies to all sizes for the specified types.
 *   ``"memory"`` (optional, boolean).
 If present and true, the driver must define a type ``"derive_key_memory_t"`` and the core will allocate an object of that type as specified below.
 *   ``"names"`` (optional, object).
 A mapping from entry point names to C function and type names, as usual.